Raid on Entebbe

 At one point, an Israeli commando called out in Hebrew, "Where are the rest of them?" referring to the hijackers.
 The hostages pointed to a connecting door of the airport's main hall, into which the commandos threw several hand grenades.
 They then entered the room and shot dead the three remaining hijackers, ending the assault.

-Meanwhile, the other three C-130 Hercules aircraft had landed and quickly unloaded armoured personnel carriers to provide ground defence during the anticipated hour of aircraft refuelling, and to destroy Ugandan MiG fighter planes as preventative measure to avoid a pursuit on the way home.
+Meanwhile, the other three C-130 Hercules aircraft had landed, quickly unloaded armoured personnel carriers to provide ground defence during the anticipated hour of aircraft refuelling, and to destroy Ugandan MiG fighter planes as preventative measures to avoid a pursuit on the way home.

 11 Ugandan Army Air Force MiG-17 fighter planes were destroyed on the ground at Entebbe Airport during the operation.